 - When muscles need to get energy from glucose they do this by changing the glucose into other chemicals such as water and carbon dioxide which releases the energy.
-We sometimes call this 'burning' the glucose.
+We sometimes call this 'burning' the glucose but there is no 'fire'.
 They use the oxygen being carried in the blood to help them do this.

 - The carbon dioxide that is left over from this process is carried away by the red blood cells and sent out through your lungs.